deezer/recsys25_llm_biases/README.md

 ## Paper plots

-To generate the figures of the paper, refer to the notebook LLM_bias_plots.ipynb
+To generate the figures of the paper, refer to the notebook LLM_bias_plots.ipynb.

 ## Doubly Robust estimation of ATE